 Advising Fellows Program

-The Advising Fellows Program offers experienced academic advisors the opportunity to lead the professional growth and networking experiences for the MSU advising community.
+The Advising Fellows Program offers experienced undergraduate academic advisors the opportunity to lead the professional growth and networking experiences for the MSU advising community.
 Collaborating closely with the Director of Leadership and Professional Development Initiatives and Educational Developer for Academic Advisors, Fellows will engage in design, coordination, and facilitation of tailored professional development projects directly impacting and supporting MSU academic advisors.

 2025 Application Timeline